jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-11-21-beam-examples-8/index.md

 	--streaming --environment_type=LOOPBACK --parallelism=3 --checkpointing_interval=10000
 ```

-On Flink UI, we see the pipeline has two tasks.
-The first task is until windowing elements in a fixed window while the latter executes the main transform and sends the normal and *droppable* elements into output topics respectively.
+On Flink UI, we see the pipeline has multiple tasks.
+Notably the tasks that compute the short and long averages are split and executed in parallel, and the outcomes are combined subsequently.

 ![](pipeline-dag.png#center)

-On Kafka UI, we can check the output message is a dictionary of user ID and speed.
+On Kafka UI, we can check the output message is a dictionary of track (user ID) and notification.

 ![](output-messages.png#center)